NasKar2/freenas-backup-wordpress/README.md

 Questions or issues about this resource can be raised in [this forum thread](https://www.ixsystems.com/community/threads/wordpress-backup-restore-and-migrate-script.87776/).
 Support is limited to getting the backup script working with your WordPress jail.

+## To Do
+Fix PHP Notice errors that occur when using a reverse proxy

 ## Disclaimer
 It's your data.
 It's your responsibility.
 This resource is provided as a community service.
 Use it at your own risk.